0x7df/0x7df.github.io/content/combinations-and-permutations.md

 The second thing we have to consider is whether or not each item that gets selected is put back into the pool before the next selection is made.
-In a [lottery](http://en.wikipedia.org/wiki/Lottery), when a ball is selected, it can't get selected again - this scenario is selection *without replacement*.
+For example, in a [lottery](http://en.wikipedia.org/wiki/Lottery), when a ball is selected, it can't get selected again - this scenario is selection *without replacement*.
 For a group of kids playing [pass the parcel](http://en.wikipedia.org/wiki/Hot_potato_%28game%29), as far as